MungoMeng/Panorama-OpticalFlow/README.md

 # Panorama Stitching based on Asymmetric Bidirectional Optical Flow
-we proposed a panorama stitching algorithm based on asymmetric bidirectional optical flow.
+We proposed a panorama stitching algorithm based on asymmetric bidirectional optical flow.
 This algorithm expects multiple photos captured by fisheye lens cameras as input, and then, through the proposed algorithm, these photos can be merged into a high-quality 360-degree spherical panoramic image.